Soba Noodle Recipe with Veggies and Seitan

 • Cook noodles according to package directions.

-• Sauté onion in skillet with 3 Tbsp veggie broth until transparent.
+• Sauté onion in a skillet with 3 Tbsp veggie broth until transparent.
 I like to caramelize mine.
 Add mushrooms and bell peppers.
 Only add more water if needed.
-Continue cooking approximately 5 minutes on medium heat.
+Continue cooking for approximately 5 minutes on medium heat.

 • Pour over stir fry and cook uncovered until thickened.
 Serve stir fry over noodles.